Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 7. Head out on the Water

 Heading out on the water is an exhilarating way to get off the beaten path in Lisbon.
-Sailing in Lisbon offers a unique perspective of the city, where the historic architecture merges seamlessly with the waters.
+Sailing in Lisbon offers a unique perspective of the city.
 As you glide through the Tagus River or along the coast, the city’s vibrant life seems almost tranquil from a distance.
-A great option for a small group sailing outing is this one, with 10 people maximum.

 Surfing near Lisbon is a thrilling experience, with the Atlantic Ocean offering waves for every skill level, from the gentle swells at Carcavelos Beach to the challenging breaks at Guincho.
 We’d recommend the Lisbon Surf Experience, which includes pickup and customizes the surf location depending on the group and the conditions.
 In addition to surfing near Lisbon, consider taking a day trip for more surfing to Peniche.

-For a more intimate encounter with Lisbon’s waterways, kayaking and paddle boarding provide an opportunity to get off the usual tourist trails.
+Kayaking and paddle boarding provide opportunities to get off the beaten tourist paths.
 Some options include the Kayak Tour of Lisbon and the Lisbon Coast SUP tour.

 9. National Azulejo Tile Museum and Tile Making